tly1980/provisioner/README.md

 ===============

 `--forever` enables it update forever.

 `--interval` specifies the interval in seconds, aka how long does it sleeps between each sync.

+`--patterns` specifies the executable patterns in glob format, and only those match the patterns would be executed.

 Installation
 ============